zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 		eventConsumerBufferSize: 10
 ```

-- now you can use `@CircuitBreaker` when you interact with external service
+- Now you can use `@CircuitBreaker` when you interact with external service

 ```java
 @Service